mrmundt/ptc-catalog/catalog/AlgorithmProductization.md

 - Some algorithms may go through a phase with both VTK-h and VTK-m code
 - Development of VTK-m filters must adhere to the [VTK-m contributing guide](https://gitlab.kitware.com/vtk/vtk-m/blob/master/CONTRIBUTING.md)

+### Acknowledgement

+This project tracking card was created using the [BSSw PSIP Project Tracking Card Catalog](https://bssw-psip.github.io/ptc-catalog/), part of the Exascale Computing Project (ECP).